Norms in sinogram space and stability estimates for the Radon transform: Introduction

 the minimizer of which is also expected to yield a reasonable solution.
+As we see in Section~\ref{sec:4}, such an approach allows for more flexible regularization/filtering approaches, since data noise removal and actual inversion can be separated.
+In the linear case, this has, for example, been used in the two-step regularization~\cite{Klann,Klann2} or the $Y$-scale regularization~\cite{Egger}.

-Furthermore, as we will see in Section~\ref{sec:4}, the computation of this minimizer is simplified.
-However, achieving norm equivalence is perhaps a too ambitious goal, but the idea can still be used in numerical computations as long as the sinogram norms have reasonable filter properties.
-In any case, investigating the relations between norms in image space and sinogram space provides some stability estimates for the Radon transform which might be of general use.
+Even though achieving norm equivalence of $\|f\|$ and $\|R f\|_S$ is perhaps a too ambitious goal, the idea can still be used in numerical computations as long as the sinogram norms have reasonable filter properties.
+In any case, investigating the relations between norms in image space and sinogram space provides some new stability estimates for the Radon transform which might be of general use.

-In the Hilbert space case, equivalent norms have been found in the form of classical Sobolev-space estimates for the Radon transform, see, e.g.,~\cite{Natterer}:
+In the Hilbert space case, equivalent norms have been found in the form of classical Sobolev-space estimates for the Radon transform, see, e.g.,~\cite{Natterer1980,Natterer}:

 given that $f$ has compact support in the unit ball $\Omega^n$.
 Here, $H^s_0(\Omega^n)$ and $H^{s +\frac{n-1}{2}}(Z)$ are classical Sobolev spaces, whose norms can be defined via Fourier transforms as in Section~\ref{sec:2}.
 Note that the derivatives in $H^{s +\frac{n-1}{2}}(Z)$ are only taken with respect to the offset variable $\sigma$.
 Similar results for the $L^2$-case can, e.g., be found in \cite{Hertle,HoMi,RuQui} and the references in the next sections.
 Estimates in spaces of smooth functions with low decay can be found in \cite{kat}.